24. pyxc: Classes

 The IsClass Flag

-StructTypeInfo gains a boolean field:
+StructTypeInfo gains one boolean field:

 struct StructTypeInfo {